PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 <!-- /#pbcc-zones -->

-## Transport and Accessability Explorer
+## Transport and Accessibility Explorer

+The Transport and Accessibility Explorer allows a deep dive on the issues related to transport and access to services.

 ## Retrofit Explorer